 Aruna-cha-lah!

 After breakfast at 8.30 I went back to my room and filled the plastic bucket in my bathroom full of water for my morning shower.
 This I did after a session on the can with Salman Rushdie’s Midnight’s Children as my reading material, like it has been pretty much every day since arriving in India on this particular trip.
-Just reading a couple of pages of it here and there, with the here and there usually being when I’m on the toilet, apparently it is the Booker of Bookers but I don’t quite know why as I just can’t seem to fully get into it.
-Guess it was around 9.35 – 9.40 when I left my room, both freshly showered and toileted, to make my way up to Swami’s veranda where I had the conversation with him which began this account of my day’s activities.
-Oh yes, as well as our chat, I also gave Swami a box of Red Crystal incense which I’d brought along with me from the Tibetan settlement of Bylakuppe, just in case the chance arose for me to offer it to him and it so happened this morning that it did.
-So, after that previously mentioned post-Swami talk meditation, it was getting on for lunch time which as usual was at 12.30.
+Just reading a couple of pages of it here and there, with the here and there usually being when I’m in the toilet, apparently it is the Booker of Bookers but I don’t quite know why as I just can’t seem to fully get into it.
+Guess it was around 9.35 – 9.40 when I left my room, freshly showered and to make my way up to swamiji’s veranda where I had the conversation with him which began this account of my day’s activities.
+Oh yes, as well as our chat, I also gave swamiji a box of Red Crystal incense which I’d brought along with me from the Tibetan settlement of Bylakuppe, in case the chance arose for me to offer it to him and it just so happened this morning that it did arise.
+So, after the previously mentioned post-swamiji talk and meditation, it was getting on for lunch time, which as usual was at 12.30.

-For an hour or so after lunch I think the thing which everyone does, if they have the chance, is take a rest, have a nap, and it is what I have also been doing, as mentioned yesterday when I crashed right out.
-This time it was a different story, as although I lay down to rest, I was not really sleepy at all.
-I more or less forced myself to do so in order that I would hopefully face minimum disturbance or drowsiness when it came to going up to the meditation hall at 2 pm for my afternoon sitting session.
-Predictably enough things didn’t quite work out that way, as during my first sit in the meditation hall that afternoon I was more or less on the ropes, not in terms of sleepiness, more by way of diffused energy which made even sitting in the chair on my meditation cushion pretty uncomfortable.
-It happens from time to time – I don’t know why – like energy has gone out of sync or something, but whatever it is, it makes concentration difficult.
+For an hour or so after lunch the thing which everyone does, if they have the chance, is to take a rest, have a nap, and it is what I have also been doing, as mentioned yesterday when I completely crashed out.
+This time it was a different story, because although I lay down to rest, I was not really sleepy at all.
+I more or less forced myself so that I would hopefully face minimum disturbance or drowsiness when it came to going up to the meditation hall at 2 pm for my afternoon sitting session.
+Predictably enough things didn’t quite work out that way, because during my first sit in the meditation hall that afternoon I was on the ropes, not in terms of sleepiness, more by way of diffused energy which made even sitting on the chair with my meditation cushion pretty uncomfortable.
+It happens from time to time – I don’t know why – like energy has gone out of sync or something, but whatever it is, concentration then becomes difficult.

-The Brahmins at the samadhi shrine decorate the Ramana Maharshi statue with flowers, sprinkle consecrated water and light incense sticks and oil lamps, then they draw the Om syllable curtain in front of the shrine before pulling it back to reveal the shrine in all its decorated completeness.
-It is ritual, it is an art and every moment seems filled with significance, tapping into a system of religious practices which are at least 1,000 years old.
-Once the curtain has been pulled back it might be that someone in the crowd of people around the shrine will sing a devotional song, something which is beautiful to hear and at this point I stand there with my eyes closed whilst drinking deep the sacred atmosphere of the samadhi shrine to Bhagavan Sri Ramana Maharshi.
-After a sacred flame is brought from the shrine by one of the Brahmin priests and left for people to pass their hands over and touch their foreheads, along with the kum kum and vibhuti powders which people take a pinch of and press upon their brow chakras, I head away from the main temple and into the old temple so as to continue with my shrine walkin’.
+The Brahmins attending the samadhi shrine decorate the Ramana Maharshi statue with flowers, sprinkle consecrated water, light incense sticks and oil lamps, then they draw the Om syllable curtain in front of the shrine before pulling it back to reveal everything in all its decorated completeness.
+It is a ritual, it is an art and every moment seems filled with significance, tapping into a system of religious practices which are at least 1,000 years old.
+Once the curtain has been pulled back it might be that someone in the crowd of people around the shrine will sing a devotional song, something which is beautiful to hear and at this point I stand there with my eyes closed, drinking deep the sacred atmosphere of the samadhi shrine to Bhagavan Sri Ramana Maharshi.
+After a burning flame is brought from the shrine by one of the Brahmin priests and left for people to pass their hands over it and touch their foreheads, along with the red kum kum and vibhuti ash powders which people take pinches of and press upon their brows, I head away from the Main Temple and into the Old Temple so as to continue with my shrine walkin’.

-The last couple of days has seen me fold my hands in supplication to the Ganapati shrine in one of the corners of the old temple, a statue which also has a stick of incense burning in front of it and where its sweet scent spirals upward.
-Ganapati of course has significance because the root chakra, the muladhara chakra, is the secret abode of Lord Ganapati, Remover of Obstacles and the location where kundalini lies as a three and half coiled serpent waiting to be awakened.
-If kundalini is awakened it is then possible to send it up the central yogic channel of the subtle body called sushumna and to let it rest on the ajna chakra, location of the Third Eye.
-Since I contemplate upon this a lot back in London it is only right, only appropriate, since I now have the opportunity, that I should make salutations to a statue of Ganapati located in one of the most holy places in India.
+The last couple of days have seen me fold my hands in supplication to the Ganapati shrine in one of the corners of the Old Temple, a statue which also has a stick of incense burning in front of it and where its sweet scent spirals upward.
+Ganapati has significance because the root chakra, the muladhara, is his secret abode as the Remover of Obstacles, and it is the location where kundalini lies as a three and half coiled serpent waiting to be awakened.
+If kundalini is arisen it is then possible to send it up the central yogic channel of the subtle body called sushumna and to let it rest on the ajna chakra, location of the 3rd Eye.
+Since I meditate upon this a lot back in London it is only right, only appropriate, as I now have the opportunity, that I should make salutations to a statue of Ganapati which is located in one of the most holy places in India.
 I would be crazy not to right?
-The shrine walking in the old temple takes me up to around 6.30 – 6.40 at which point I am more or less done for the day and so I collect my chappals, head out of the gates of Ramanasramam and walk across the road for a fresh coconut.
+The shrine walkin’ in the Old Temple takes me up to around 6.30 – 6.40 at which point I am more or less done for the day, so I collect my chappals, head out of the gates of Ramanasramam and walk across the road to sink another fresh coconut.

 Ramaneshra guru Ramaneshra guru (pause)